Megalosaurus: Paleobiology

-Living in what is now Europe, during the Jurassic Period (~201 to ~145 million years ago), Megalosaurus may have hunted stegosaurs and sauropods.
+Megalosaurus lived in what is now Europe during the Bathonian stage of the Middle Jurassic (~166-168 million years ago).
 Repeated descriptions during the nineteenth and early twentieth century of Megalosaurus hunting Iguanodon (another of the earliest dinosaurs named) through the forests that then covered the continent are now known to be inaccurate, because Iguanodon skeletons are found in much younger Early Cretaceous formations.
 The only specimens belonging to Megalosaurus bucklandii are from the Lower/Middle Bathonian of Oxfordshire and Gloucestershire.
 No material from outside the Bathonian formations of England can be referred to Megalosaurus.
-It lived alongside the theropods Cruxicheiros, Iliosuchus and Streptospondylus, and the sauropods Cardiodon, Cetiosaurus, and possibly Cetiosauriscus.
-The pterosaur Rhamphocephalus, and indeterminate sauropod and ornithopod remains have also been found alongside fossils of Megalosaurus.
+Other roughly contemporaneous dinosaur species known from the Bathonian of Britain include the theropods Cruxicheiros (a large sized taxon), Iliosuchus (a dubious taxon only known from fragmentary remains), the small tyrannosauroid Proceratosaurus, and other indeterminate theropods known from teeth, suggested to include dromaeosaurs, troodontids, and therizinosaurs, indeterminate ornithischians primarily known from teeth, including heterodontosaurids, stegosaurs, and ankylosaurs, and the sauropods Cardiodon (only known from teeth) and Cetiosaurus.
+Megalosaurus may have hunted stegosaurs and sauropods.